coveo/ui-kit/packages/headless-react/typedoc/documents/hooks.md

 4. Use Hooks in Components

-Access controller state and methods in your components and render UI accordingly:
+Access controller methods and state in your components through the hooks.
+The controller methods and state attributes exposed through controller hooks are the same as the ones exposed by the controllers.
+For details, see the relevant controller [reference documentation](../../modules/SSR_Commerce.index.html).

 ```
 export default function ProductList() {